Moburma/MCLevelEdit/README.md

 ## New in Version 0.3

 * Mana estimation to help work out reasonable mana targets for levels.
-Press the button to force a recalculattion of this when you add more Things.
+Press the button to force a recalculation of this when you add more Things.
 * MapGen Attributes.
 You can change the fundamentals of how a level looks with these.
-Note any changes you make will NOT be reflected within the map image, you will need to maake changes by trial and error, sadly.
+Note any changes you make will NOT be reflected within the map image, you will need to make changes by trial and error, sadly.
 * Wizard AI Attributes.
 These are not understood, but determine how skilled a wizard is in-game.
 Tick the box to toggle seeing these in the Wizard stats window.
 * New Map button.
 This actually loads a file called template.dat with nothing in it.
 Use this to make new maps based on templates for e.g. common Wizard stats.